-Mike: No, we generally only use two processes, which is GMAW and GTAW.
+Mike: No, we generally only use two processes, which are GMAW and GTAW welding.
 The difference is the way we use them, especially GTAW.
 We have recently started to use a positioner for some parts, Pulsed GTAW for controlling heat input on others, and looking at how we can increase the quality of our welds without increasing weld times.

-EVS: What has been the most complex challenge you have encountered in your position?
+EVS: What has been the most complex challenge you have encountered while working at EVS?

-EVS: What has been your most rewarding project at EVS?
+EVS: What has been your most rewarding project?

 Mike: That is a tough one… as of right now, it has been for a company that builds incredible 3D printers.
 The project requires big stainless steel weldments, with critical surfaces on flanges and airtight weld requirements.
 We are using more pulsed GTAW, positioner welding and working with material thicknesses we are not used to.
 We have one weldment that is less than 20 inches by 20 inches square but has several feet of welding in it, with two but stainless steel plates, some tubing, and a super surface critical flange on top.
 This job really requires us to think about every weld, the shrinkage produced by the weld, the order and direction of each weld, and a grocery list of other variables.
 I love that it makes me think critically about what and how I am welding.

-EVS: How do you see the metal fabrication industry growing or changing over the next few years?
-How do you see EVS Metal changing to accommodate/address these things?
+EVS: How do you see the metal fabrication industry changing over the next few years?
+What do you see EVS Metal doing to accommodate/address these things?

 Mike: I think the industry is becoming more demanding.
 As the industry grows and becomes more complex it will demand better-trained people, more advanced technology and processes.
 At EVS we are already working to meet those needs with a new laser that cuts cleaner and faster, automated press brakes, welders with multiple certifications based on customer requirements, better tracking software, automated welding cells, newer more advanced welding machines, and starting to talk to local trade schools to recruit the next generation of welders, CNC machinists, etc.

-EVS: Anything else you’d like to share about your department/responsibilities/position?
+EVS: Anything else you’d like to share about what you do?